Using Neo4j to Map Geospatial Lineage

 Dataset→prov:EntityTransformation→prov:ActivityDERIVED_FROM→prov:wasDerivedFrom

-Export lineage snapshots as PROV-JSON or RDF using Cypher’s apoc.convert.* procedures.
+Export lineage snapshots as PROV-JSON using the neo4j driver and a custom serializer, or use Cypher’s apoc.export.json.query procedure to stream results directly.
 The W3C PROV Data Model specification outlines the exact semantic mappings required for cross-agency interoperability: W3C PROV-DM Standard.

 Audit Checklist for GIS Teams: